Site icon Purpose Driven Mastery

 The meat products at the farmers’ market are usually more expensive than those found in grocery stores, but the health benefits are also higher.

-A dozen of eggs typically cost one to three dollars at your local grocery store, but prices range from six to ten dollars at the farmers’ market.
+A dozen eggs typically cost one to three dollars at your local grocery store, but prices range from six to ten dollars at the farmers’ market.

 But in terms of nutrients, pastured eggs sold at the farmers’ market far outweigh those sold at most grocery stores.